langur

 converts to and returns string

-does not throw if no BASE given
+does not throw if no fmt given

-for a DATETIME with no FORMAT, returns ISO 8601/RFC 3339 timestamp
+given a DATETIME with no format (fmt), returns ISO 8601/RFC 3339 timestamp

-for a DURATION, returns ISO 8601 duration string
+given a DURATION, returns ISO 8601 duration string

 I/O functions